gbarber94/ConSciNet/README.md

 ## Getting started
 - We provide two notebooks for reproducing the results.
 These notebooks can be run in colab from the provided links.
 - Data: the simulated coordinate data used in training is provided in the `data` directory as a set of pickle files.
 This data can be load using `utlis/data_loader.py`.
-The code used in data generation for each system can be found in their respective files: `utils/pendulum_system.py` and `utils/spring_system.py`.
+The  data generation functions for each system can be found in their respective files: `utils/pendulum_system.py` and `utils/spring_system.py`.
 - Model: the ConSciNet implementation can be found in the model directory `model/conscinet.py`.
 The trained model weights used in the results are available in `model/weights`.

 ## Colab links: